wailsapp/docsv1/content/tutorials/quotes.md

 ## Packaging the app

 Wails provides the ability to package your application into a platform native format.
-Packaing is indicated by running `wails build -p`.
+Packaging is indicated by running `wails build -p`.

 ### MacOS